RafaelBroseghini/site/content/posts/pi.md

 #### App-of-Apps Pattern

-In order for us to avoid having to `kubectl apply` each application individually, we will leverage the [app-of-apps](https://argo-cd.readthedocs.io/en/latest/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern through a `root` application.
+In order for us to **avoid** having to `kubectl apply -f` each application individually, we will leverage the [app-of-apps](https://argo-cd.readthedocs.io/en/latest/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern through a `root` application.

-The application YAML will point to the `k8s/argocd/apps` folder which will apply all applications in the cluster for us auto magically.
+The application YAML will point to the `k8s/apps` folder which will apply all applications in the cluster for us auto magically.

 ##### Root Application